Tomshiii/ahk/README.md

 My scripts now have support for a secondary keyboard with [[QMK Keyboard.ahk]](https://github.com/Tomshiii/ahk/blob/main/QMK%20Keyboard.ahk) which along with the [Hasu USB-USB converter](https://geekhack.org/index.php?topic=109514.0) allows you to use a second keyboard to launch completely different scripts than your main keyboard following [this tutorial by Taran from LTT](https://www.youtube.com/watch?v=GZEoss4XIgc).
 Any macros that have been moved to this script can be pulled out and placed in your own scripts without any issues

 ### AHK Version Information:
 This repo is to maintain work on the ahk v2.0 versions of my scripts.
 These scripts ***will not*** work in ahk v1.1, if you want v1.1 compliant versions of these scripts, check [releases 1.0-1.2](https://github.com/Tomshiii/ahk/releases) in this repo.
-They are likely severely outdated by the time you're reading this, but those versions will no longer be maintained, you're free to try and backport any later additions if you're willing.
+They are severely outdated and those versions are no longer being maintained but you're free to try and backport any later additions if you're willing.

 ## What to do:
 1. Download and install [AHK v1.1](https://www.autohotkey.com/) then download [AHK v2.0 Beta](https://www.autohotkey.com/v2/).